miki998/miki998.github.io/_pages/cv.md

 Projects
 ======
-Check the projects section for more details
+Check the portfolio section for more details

 Skills
 ======